Facts about groundhogs

 Groundhogs are listed as least concern for extinction on the International Union for Conservation of Nature's Red List of Threatened Species.
 They are widespread from central Alaska, across Canada and south through the United States to Georgia, Alabama, Louisiana and Arkansas.

-According to tradition, if the groundhog sees its shadow on February 2, there will be six more weeks of winter.
+According to tradition, if the groundhog sees its shadow on Feb.
+2, there will be six more weeks of winter.
 This idea gave rise to Groundhog Day.
 The tradition of relying on rodents as forecasters may date back to the early days of Christianity in Europe, when clear skies on Candlemas Day (Feb.
-2) were said to herald cold weather ahead.
+2) were said to herald cold weather ahead, according to the Old Farmer's Almanac.
 In Germany, the tradition morphed into a myth that if the sun came out on Candlemas, a hedgehog would cast its shadow, predicting snow all the way into May.
 When German immigrants settled in Pennsylvania, they transferred the tradition onto local fauna, replacing hedgehogs with groundhogs.

 How much wood?

 How much wood would a woodchuck chuck, if a woodchuck could chuck wood?
-About 700 lbs., according to Cornell University.
+About 700 pounds (317 kg), according to Cornell University.